prometheus-operator/prometheus-operator/Documentation/designs/status-subresource.md

 We propose to add new fields:
 * `Conditions` as recommended by the document describing the [Kubernetes API conventions](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#typical-status-properties).
-* `ShardStatuses` which is a drilled-down version for each Prometheus shard.
+* `ShardStatuses` which is a drilled-down status for each Prometheus shard.
 * [TBD] Number of resources (service monitors, pod monitors, probes and Prometheus rules) selected/rejected by the operator.

 ```golang